thirumalaivm/franklin-assets-selector-fork/blocks/smartcrop-assets/README.md

 ## Feature Overview:

 In the standard image transformation from `<a>` tags to `<picture>` tags in EDS, as outlined in [external sources](https://github.com/hlxsites/franklin-assets-selector/blob/ext-images/EXTERNAL_IMAGES.md), smart crop assets from DM with OpenAPI were not considered.
 This resulted in all assets retaining their original image content, thus losing the point of focus when viewed especially on smaller devices.
-This newly added block addresses this gap by rendering the appropriate smart crop image that matches the viewport the window is rendered upon.
+This newly added functionality addresses this gap by rendering the appropriate smart crop image that matches the viewport the window is rendered upon.

 ## Advantages:

-This block enables content authors to embed smart crop assets directly into their EDS pages.
+This functionality enables content authors to embed smart crop assets directly into their EDS pages.
 It enhances user interaction on smaller screens by maintaining the focus point of the image, ensuring a consistently engaging viewing experience.

 ## Functionality: